Conformal foliations, K\"ahler twists and the Weinstein construction: The K ahler geometry of twists

 Yet another construction of different homothetic and holomorphic foliations compatible with the same metric relies on projecting such an object, under suitable compatibility conditions, from the fibre $N$ to $Z$.
 If $\T N=\D^1\oplus \D^2$ with $\D^i$, $i=1,2$, invariant for the $S^1$-action, then $\D^i$ is contained in the horizontal space $\tilde \H$ of the circle fibration $\tilde p : P\times N\to Z$, hence they project on $Z$ into $\D^i_+=\di \tilde p (\D^i)$. \begin{thm} Let $(N,g_N,J_N)$ be equipped with an homothetic and holomorphic foliation $\D^1$, with horizontal space $\D^2$ and Lee form $\theta^N$.
 Assume that \begin{itemize} \item[(a)] $\D^1$ is circle invariant and \item[(b)] we have $(\di \ln z_N)_{\vert \D^1}=\theta^N$, \end{itemize} and decompose

-Then, w.r.t. the metric $g$, \begin{itemize} \item[(i)] the distribution $\D^1_{+} $ is tangent to the leaves of an holomorphic and homothetic foliation with Lee form $\iota_{{\om_M}}(\theta^N)$ (see \eqref{tw_forms}). \item[(ii)] if $\ \D^1$ is totally geodesic w.r.t $g_N$, so is $\D_{+}^1 $. \end{itemize} \end{thm} \begin{proof} That $\D^{1}_{+}$ defines a holomorphic foliation w.r.t. $J$ as well as part (ii) is proved by arguments similar to those used in Theorem \ref{multi-ruled}.
+Then, with respect to the metric $g$, \begin{itemize} \item[(i)] the distribution $\D^1_{+} $ is tangent to the leaves of an holomorphic and homothetic foliation with Lee form $\iota_{{\om_M}}(\theta^N)$ (see \eqref{tw_forms}). \item[(ii)] if $\ \D^1$ is totally geodesic w.r.t $g_N$, so is $\D_{+}^1 $. \end{itemize} \end{thm} \begin{proof} That $\D^{1}_{+}$ defines a holomorphic foliation w.r.t. $J$ as well as part (ii) is proved by arguments similar to those used in Theorem \ref{multi-ruled}.
 To show that $\D^1_{+}$ is homothetic we split the K\"ahler forms of $(g_N,J_N)$ respectively $(g,J)$ according to $\om^N=\om^1+\om^2$ respectively

 Using (iii) in Proposition \ref{deomega} and the structure equation $\di \om^1=-\theta^N \wedge \om^2$ we compute

 The assumption in (b) guarantees that $z_N^{-1}K_N \cntrct \omega^1=\theta^N$ and the claim is proved. \end{proof} This leaves quite some freedom in constructing new examples.
 Indeed, take $N=Z(N_0,M_0,l_0)$ equipped with its canonical totally geodesic foliation, the canonical $\mathbb{S}^1$-action as defined in \eqref{act3} certainly satisfies (a) and (b) above\footnote{and then $Z(N,M,l)$ fibers over $M_0 \times M$.}.
 However one can determine {\it{all}} circle actions on $N$ satisfying these assumptions and obtain many more examples.
 This is suggested by Example \ref{pol-b} where the circle action on $N$ is lifted from $M_0$.